OrthoFi Dashboard Redesign

 Business Logic

-We also mapped the end-to-end system journey, uncovering how business logic drove task visibility.
+As a final deliverable of the project, I mapped the end-to-end system journey, uncovering how business logic drove task visibility.
 This included when tasks appeared, what triggered their states, and how completion was measured.
-These flows were critical in aligning UX with dev and ensuring our design was technically feasible.
+These flows were critical in aligning UX with dev and ensuring they had a solid understanding of the new dashboard and validating technical feasibility.

 Final Reflections